Harbor View Hill - What changes and what remains

-While I was attending Yokohama International School (YIS) from elementary school to high school, I still remember clearly climbing the 20-minute walk from Ishikawacho Station on the Keihin Tohoku and Negishi lines to Minato no Mieru Oka Park many times, carrying my heavy American-made cello case.
-(Looking back, it may have been a good workout!)
-I would pass through Motomachi, climb the stairs (some of which were inclined, so be careful when it rains as they could be slippery) on the road next to the foreign cemetery, and reach the top panting.
-There is no convenient Minatomirai Line that goes directly to the Toyoko and Fukutoshin lines, and the area called "Amerikayama Park" is a wasteland surrounded by a fence, and entering the area was considered a test of courage among my friends.
-Now when I walk through Amerikayama Park, I'm a little happy to know what the "wasteland" was like in the past.
-I feel like I'm in the midst of the historical transition of the same area.
+While attending Yokohama International School (YIS) from elementary school through high school, I still vividly remember repeatedly carrying my heavy American-made cello case up the roughly 20-minute walk from Ishikawacho Station on the Keihin-Tohoku and Negishi lines to Minato no Mieru Oka Park.
+(Looking back, it was probably a good workout!)
+I would pass through Motomachi, climb the stairs on the road next to the foreign cemetery (some of which are sloping, so be careful when it rains as they can be slippery), and arrive at the top, panting.
+There was no convenient Minatomirai Line, which directly connects to the Toyoko and Fukutoshin lines, and the area known as "Amerikayama Park" was a barren, fenced-off area.
+Entering the area was considered a test of courage among my friends.
+Now, when I walk through Amerikayama Park, I feel a little happy to know what it was like back then.
+I feel like I'm part of the same area's changing history.

-In this column, I would like to talk about the Yokohama area where I grew up and my musical activities since elementary school.
-Currently, as a cellist, I mainly play classical music, but I also have the opportunity to play a wide range of music genres, including tango, jazz, pop music, and pop music.
-What particularly inspired me to play music in genres other than classical music was Shanti Dragon 3 (a trio with which I am still active today).
-Although the group name was different at the time, I had the opportunity to play with the trio's Akemi Hayashi (piano, composition and arrangement) and Toku Kongo (saxophone) from junior high and high school, and we even performed together on the CD "Yume Futaya" when I was in high school.
-I feel very honored to be able to perform with these two people who I have called my teachers for many years.
+In this column, I would like to talk about the Yokohama area where I grew up and my own musical career, starting from elementary school.
+Currently, as a cellist, I primarily play classical music, but I also have the opportunity to perform a wide range of genres, including tango, jazz, pop music, and pop music.
+The trigger that led me to perform in genres other than classical music was the trio Shanti Dragon 3, with which I am still active today.
+Although the group name was different at the time, I had the opportunity to perform with the trio's members, Akemi Hayashi (piano/composer/arranger) and Toku Kongo (saxophone), from junior high and high school, and even performed with them on the CD "Yume Futaya" when I was in high school.
+I feel truly honored to be able to perform with these two people, who I have called my teachers for many years.

-In recent years, I have become especially attached to the Motomachi area, due to the fact that the Yokohama International School campus will be relocating to Honmoku in January 2022, and my father, who loved the Motomachi area, passed away in 2017.
-My father, Morgan Gibson, was a poet and a university professor of literature in Japan and the United States for many years.
-After his death, I translated some of my father's poems into Japanese with my mother, who is also a university professor of literature, and recited them at Shanti Dragon 3's live shows with improvisations.
-I fondly remember my father, who loved the Motomachi area, chatting away over giant lattes at Starbucks.
+With the Yokohama International School campus set to move to Honmoku in January 2022 and the passing of his father, who loved the Motomachi area, in 2017, his attachment to the Motomachi area has grown especially in recent years.
+His father, Morgan Gibson, was a poet and a university professor of literature in both Japan and the United States for many years.
+After his death, he translated some of his poems into Japanese with his mother, who is also a professor of literature, and has even recited them at Shanti Dragon 3 concerts, accompanied by improvised performances.
+He fondly remembers his father, who loved the Motomachi area, chatting over giant lattes at Starbucks.

-When I was in the upper grades of elementary school, I started to like pop music such as GLAY and Spitz, and I wanted to learn bass guitar in my neighborhood, so I called a school I found in the Yellow Pages and visited it.
-(Internet searches were not yet common at that time.)
-Unfortunately, I did not improve my bass guitar skills, and it ended as a temporary frenzy, but I wanted to learn solfege and piano at the same school, and that's where I first met Professor Akemi Hayashi.
-As a piano student, I think I was quite poor, even with Beyer, but I was invited to play jazz with Mr. Kongo Toku and original songs, and we performed at jazz shops in the Kannai area, and as a culmination of our studies, we performed together in a concert that included readings at the Yokohama Museum of Art Hall.
-For me, who had only known classical music for cello performances, improvising while listening to chords was a shock that changed my language, but my ears, cultivated by the Suzuki Method, may have helped me, even though I had no understanding of theory.
-We were fortunate to have the opportunity to perform early on in jazz cafes and halls, rather than just attending the arranged recitals.
+In my upper grades of elementary school, I developed a love for pop music like GLAY and Spitz.
+I decided to learn bass guitar, so I called a nearby school I found in the Yellow Pages and visited.
+(Internet searches were not yet widespread at the time.)
+Unfortunately, I didn't improve my bass guitar skills, and it ended up being just a temporary passion.
+However, I decided to study solfege and piano at the same school, and that's where I first met teacher Akemi Hayashi.
+As a piano student, I was quite sloppy, even playing Beyer notes haltingly.
+However, I was invited to perform jazz and original compositions with Toku Kongo.
+I performed at jazz venues in the Kannai area and, as a culmination of my studies, performed with him in a concert featuring readings at the Yokohama Museum of Art Hall.
+Having been almost exclusively familiar with classical cello playing, improvising while listening to chords was a shocking experience, almost like a new language.
+My ears, cultivated through the Suzuki Method, may have helped me, even though I had no understanding of theory.
+We were fortunate to have the opportunity to perform not only at the arranged recitals, but also at jazz cafes and halls early on.

-Performers create music together with their audiences, but I feel it is a great shame that events such as live performances at jazz venues, which allow for personal interaction, and salon concerts, which also include eating and drinking, have all been canceled or scaled down due to the COVID-19 pandemic.
+Performers create music together with their audiences, but I feel it is extremely unfortunate that events such as live jazz club performances, which allow for personal interaction, and salon concerts, which also include food and drink, have all been canceled or scaled down due to the COVID-19 pandemic.
 Humans are creatures of habit, and habits create culture.
-I would like to continue my efforts as a performer (while paying attention to infection prevention measures) so that such habits, culture, and art can continue in the future.
+I want to continue working hard as a performer (while taking care to prevent infection) to ensure that such customs, culture, and art continue into the future.

-Shantee Dragon 3 mainly works in the Yokohama area, but their theme is "songs" that transcend genres.
-I think that every culture in the world has some kind of song, but songs grow in culture and we hum them without even realizing it.
-The flow in which the song was born and grew is connected to the new songs that are born at each performance.
-I think that the things that are put into the song, such as the singing style that cannot be explained by the sheet music alone, the timing, and the scenes that come to mind when singing, are inherited by the performers and the audience.
-The form of "variations" that is often used in jazz is often used in Shantee Dragon's performances.
-Through improvisation, the song is unravelled and tied together, memories are recalled, instruments are intertwined, and then it returns to the original simple song.
-The audience claps their hands, talks about things they remember through the song, and the music is connected to the next one by influencing each other.
+Shantee Dragon 3 primarily performs in the Yokohama area, but their theme transcends genres and is "song."
+I believe that every culture in the world has some kind of song, and songs grow within that culture, becoming something we hum without even realizing it.
+The flow from which a song was born and nurtured connects to the new songs that emerge in each performance.
+I believe that the things contained in a song—the way it's sung, the subtle timing, the images that come to mind as it's sung, and so on—are passed on by the performers and audience.
+The "variations" form, often used in jazz, is often used in Shantee Dragon's performances.
+Through improvisation, songs are unravelled and tied together, evoked, and intertwined with each other's instruments, before returning to the simple song at its inception.
+The audience claps, shares memories they've had through the song, and the music influences each other, leading to the next.

 【profile】